Alex Shelley: Personal life

 Martin married in 2015.
 The couple divorced after 3 years of marriage in 2018.

 Martin is a fan of punk rock.
 He has worn the logo of the band Teenage Bottlerocket on his ring attire and the band has talked about being in contact with him.
-Aside from wrestling, he is the lead singer of a rock band called The High Crusade, which includes Chris Sabin and Petey Williams.
+Aside from wrestling, he was the lead singer of a rock band called The High Crusade, which includes Chris Sabin and Petey Williams.
+He is currently a vocalist for a rock band called GRPPLNG, which also includes Sabin.

 Preparing for a career after his in-ring wrestling days are over, Martin is a physical therapy clinician.
 He stated that he wanted to pursue it because of a general lack of physical therapists in professional wrestling and wanting to help people.
 Following the expiration of his contract with ROH in 2018, Martin started a year-long clinical to become certified.
 His career as a clinician forced him to miss the Hard to Kill pay-per-view due to COVID-19 and focus on his main work.